bakerwho/dagster-mvp/README.md

 # dagster-mvp
 A deployable, configurable, testable Minimum Viable Product for ML using [Dagster](https://dagster.io/).

 Dagster is a tool for building and orchestrating data pipelines.
 It works well in production too.
 While learning this tool, I found myself hunting for an simple example of a runnable Dagster pipeline.
-I couldn't find one, so I build it myself.
+I couldn't find one, so I built it myself.

 This simple pipeline has 3 steps, each of which is written as a Dagster `op`:
 1. select 1 of 2 sentences from a dict using a key